deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 > </details>

-> Table 6 presents the normalized scores for Pour Water experiments evaluating generalization across both environments and objects, showing the impact of different fractions of demonstrations.
+> The table presents the raw success scores for the Mouse Arrangement task before normalization, categorized by the number of training environment-object pairs and the fraction of demonstrations used.

 {{< table-caption >}}